-The case manager is responsible for collecting all documents related to progress to include data forms/charts, accommodation forms etc. from the paraprofessional at the end of each progressing reporting period (9 weeks).
-The case manager needs to collaborate with the general education teacher prior to updating IEP progress in SuccessEd.
+The case manager is responsible for collecting all documents related to progress to include data logs/charts, accommodation logs, etc. from the paraprofessional at the end of each progressing reporting period (9 weeks).
+The case manager needs to collaborate with the general education teacher prior to updating IEP progress in Success Ed.